Online Stochastic Matching: New Algorithms and Bounds: Integral arrival rates with uniform stochastic rewards.

-Note that it is impossible to beat $1-1/e$ using LP~\eqref{lp3:stoch-match} as the benchmark without the extra constraint \eqref{lp3_extra} (see the hardness instance shown in \cite{brubach2017}).
-Our main idea in the online phase is primarily based on \cite{bib:Manshadi}.
+Note that it is impossible to beat $1-1/\euler$ using LP~\eqref{lp3:stoch-match} as the benchmark without the extra constraint \eqref{lp3_extra} (see the hardness instance shown in \cite{brubach2017}).
+Our main idea in the online phase is based on \cite{bib:Manshadi}.
 In the offline phase, we first solve LP~\eqref{lp3:stoch-match} and get an optimal solution $\{f^*_e\}$.
 When a vertex $v$ arrives, we generate a random list of two choices based on $\{f_e^*|e\in \partial(v)\}$, denoted by $\cL_v=(\cL_v(1), \cL_v(2))$, where $\cL_v(1), \cL(2) \in \partial(v)$.
 Our online decision based on $\cL_v$ is as follows: if $\cL_v(1)=(u,v)$ is safe, i.e., $u$ is available, then match $v$ to $u$; else if the second choice $\cL_v(2)$ is safe match $v$ to $\cL_v(2)$.
 The random list $\cL_v$ generated based on $\{f_e^*|e\in \partial(v)\}$ satisfies the following two properties:

-\begin{description} \item [\textbf{(P1)}]: $\Pr[\cL_v(1)=e]=f_e^*$ and $\Pr[\cL_v(2)=e]=f_e^*$ for each $e \in \partial(v)$. \item [\textbf{(P2)}]: $\Pr[\cL_v(1)=e \wedge \cL_v(2)= e] =\max\Big(2f_e-1, 0 \Big)$ for each $e \in \partial(v)$. \end{description}
+\begin{description} \item [\textbf{(P1)}:] $\Pr[\cL_v(1)=e]=f_e^*$ and $\Pr[\cL_v(2)=e]=f_e^*$ for each $e \in \partial(v)$. \item [\textbf{(P2)}:] $\Pr[\cL_v(1)=e \wedge \cL_v(2)= e] =\max\Big(2f_e-1, 0 \Big)$ for each $e \in \partial(v)$. \end{description}

 There are several ways to generate $\cL_v$ satisfying \textbf{(P1)} and \textbf{(P2)}.
 One simple way is shown in Section 4 of~\cite{bib:Manshadi}.
+Another simple way of obtaining $\cL_v$ as required is by running $\mathsf{DR}[\mathbf{f}^*,2]$ and randomly permuting the two obtained matchings.
 We can verify that all of the calculations shown in \cite{bib:Manshadi} can be extended here if we incorporate the independent process that each $e$ will be present with probability $p$ after we assign $v$ to $u$.
 Hence, the final ratio is as follows (this can be viewed as a counterpart to Equation (15) on page 11 of~\cite{bib:Manshadi}).

 where $f'_u=\sum_{e \in \partial(u)}f^*_e \cdot p \le 1$ and $q'_u=p \cdot \Big(\sum_{e=(u,v) \in \pa(u)} \Pr[\cL_v(2)=e \wedge \cL_v(1) \neq e] \Big)$.
 Observe that

 We can verify that for each given $f'_u \le 1$, the RHS expression in inequality \eqref{eqn:sec6-1} is an increasing function of $q'_u$ during the interval $[0,1]$.
 Thus an important step is to lower bound $q'_u$ for a given $f'_u$.
 The following key lemma can be viewed as a counterpart to Lemma 4.7 of \cite{bib:Manshadi}: